AI

 Code (default)/codeReads, edits, commits.
 The standard pair-programming loop.

-Architect/architectTwo-step: a planner model proposes changes, the editor model applies them.
+Architect/architectTwo-step.
+A planner model proposes changes, the editor model applies them.
 Best for larger refactors.

 Ask/askRead-only Q&A. No edits.
 Best for code review and exploration.